Do you allow your children to receive gifts without any expectation of writing thank you notes in return?

 None of my kids eagerly sit down and write thank yous on their own.
 They absolutely would rather send a text of gratitude and get it over with because that doesn’t require the effort that handwriting does.

-We can’t always let them get by with the easy way out and instead must instill the importance of the handwritten note and penmanship.
-Sometimes I do let them text their friends their thanks, since that’s how they normally communicate in their daily relationship with them anyway.
+We can’t always let our children take the easy way out and instead must instill the importance of the handwritten note and penmanship.
+Sometimes I do let my sons and daughter text their friends their thanks since that’s how they normally communicate in their daily relationship with them anyway.

-4. Brings them into closer relationship with family and friends
+4. Brings them into a closer relationship with family and friends

 Kids learn not to take their loved one’s efforts for granted when thank you note writing isn’t optional.
 It is an absolute blessing to have people in your life who care and love you enough to donate to your cause or buy you a gift.
 Let’s teach our kids to not take their relationships for granted.